 The Infrastructure Manager will invoice the TOCs.
-Unless operating a Special Service, payment of the IRC, OMRC and the Capacity Reservation Charge is to be made by the passenger TOCs quarterly in advance and payment of all other charges are to be made each period in arrears.
+Unless operating a Special Service, payment of the IRC, OMRC, AIRC and the Capacity Reservation Charge is to be made by the passenger TOCs quarterly in advance.
+Charges are subject to wash-up provisions in respect of Spot services and RPI adjustments.
+Payment of all other charges are to be made each period in arrears.
 Freight TOCs will pay all charges each period in arrears.
 Please contact the Infrastructure Manager for further information in relation to the billing arrangements for a Special Service at the address set out in section 1.8.1.
 Agreed terms and conditions, including those relating to non-payment or late payment are set out in the relevant Access Agreements.